 If not actively involved in the strategic planning processes, IT management at least needs to understand the organization’s strategic directions and plans in detail.
-Simply reading strategy papers will not be sufficient since there are often important elements that are not written down.
-Strategy is best discussed with those who are driving its development.
+Simply reading strategy papers will not be enough since there are often important elements that are not written down.
+A strategy is best discussed with those who are driving its development.

 WHY CARE WHETHER IT AND BUSINESS ARE WELL-ALIGNED?

-The development of a winning business strategy requires the thoughtful assessment of market forces, competitive challenges, organizational strengths and weaknesses, and customer needs.
+The development of a winning business strategy requires a thoughtful assessment of market forces, competitive challenges, organizational strengths and weaknesses, and customer needs.
 Successful execution of that strategy depends on aligning an organization’s capabilities with the key success factors that enable a competitive offering.
 IT capabilities are an increasingly important component of an organization’s capabilities.
 Business expectations for IT are rising.
-The vast majority of business processes are enabled by computers, and there are no fall back paper processes.
+Most business processes are enabled by computers, and there are no fall back paper processes.
 Process changes are virtually impossible without the corresponding technology changes.
 High levels of availability, reliability and security are assumed, and needed, for key business systems.

 IT CONTRIBUTES SIGNIFICANTLY TO ORGANIZATIONAL SUCCESS

 Senior management must oversee their IT activities, including the assignment of organizational responsibilities for the various IT policies and practices that will be implemented.
 The organization’s information must be protected from harm and meet various privacy requirements.
 This is achieved by implementing both strong IT management and IT security management practices, both parts of IT governance and hence part of corporate governance.